 Be careful when using the same file name for different files!

-It is possible to import several documents with the same name into the “Document System” (e.g. three files named “Interview 1”).
+It is possible to import several documents with the same name into the “Document System” (e.g. three files named “Document 1”).
 This is only a problem if the file is larger than the set maximum and must be saved in the external files folder.
-When the most recently imported file is saved, it automatically replaces the older file with the same exact name.
+When the most recently imported file is saved, it automatically replaces the older file with the same name.

 In this case, MAXQDA will ask you if you would like to move the documents from the previous location to the new external files folder.
 The documents are only moved once you confirm this.
 Since this action changes the global setting for all projects, all files are moved from the former external files folder to the new.